MicroYY/VisualHull-1/README.md

 Before the improvement:

->time for initialization: 0.01seconds
+>time for initialization: 0.01seconds<br>

->time for loading matrix: 0.046seconds
+>time for loading matrix: 0.046seconds<br>

->time for loading images: 0.343seconds
+>time for loading images: 0.343seconds<br>

->time for getting model: 5.418seconds
+>time for getting model: 5.418seconds<br>

->time for getting surface: 0.057seconds
+>time for getting surface: 0.057seconds<br>

->time for saving model without normal: 0.247seconds
+>time for saving model without normal: 0.247seconds<br>

->time for saving model with normal: 0.81seconds
+>time for saving model with normal: 0.81seconds<br>

->time for poinsson reconstruction 1.542seconds
+>time for poinsson reconstruction 1.542seconds<br>

->total time: 8.476seconds
+>total time: 8.476seconds<br>

 After the improvement:

->time for initialization: 0.004seconds
+>time for initialization: 0.004seconds<br>

->time for loading matrix: 0seconds
+>time for loading matrix: 0seconds<br>

->time for loading images: 0.11seconds
+>time for loading images: 0.11seconds<br>

->time for getting model: 0.004seconds
+>time for getting model: 0.004seconds<br>

->time for getting surface: 0.305seconds
+>time for getting surface: 0.305seconds<br>

->time for saving model without normal: 0.149seconds
+>time for saving model without normal: 0.149seconds<br>

->time for saving model with normal: 0.755seconds
+>time for saving model with normal: 0.755seconds<br>

->time for poinsson reconstruction 1.514seconds
+>time for poinsson reconstruction 1.514seconds<br>

->total time: 2.845seconds
+>total time: 2.845seconds<br>

-# Contents of Files and Dictionarys
+## Contents of Files and Dictionarys

-1. VisualHull: Key source files, including final implementation of octree(octree.h), and the framework of the final program(main.cpp)
+- VisualHull: Key source files, including final implementation of octree(octree.h), and the framework of the final program(main.cpp)

-2. VisualHull_Full: All files for a VC solution, including CV lib, 2 sets of test data, output data and so on.
+- VisualHull_Full: All files for a VC solution, including CV lib, 2 sets of test data, output data and so on.

-3. test: For test as its name shows.
+- test: For test as its name shows.

-4. defense.pptx: the ppt of the defense to the advisor for this project.
+- defense.pptx: the ppt of the defense to the advisor for this project.
 The file's in Chinese.

-# Future Work?
+## Future Work?

-1. add texture?
+- add texture?
-2. the parameters of the cameras is unknown?
+- the parameters of the cameras is unknown?
-3. *GPU acceleated reconstruction?*
+- **GPU acceleated reconstruction?**